Lightstreamer/Lightstreamer-example-AdvStockList-client-android-kotlin/README.md

 Note that you can skip this section and build the application without using any IDE.

-To open the project in [Android Studio](https://developer.android.com/sdk/installing/studio.html), import the provided Gradle project.
+To open the project in [Android Studio](https://developer.android.com/sdk/installing/studio.html), install Kotlin plugin (if missing), import the provided Gradle project.

 ### Deploy